tslocke/hobocookbook/manual/viewhints.markdown

 Just be careful: don't mess up the indentation!

-Notice: the key/values inside the first attributes: group is used as the default for all the models
+Note that the key/values inside the first `attributes:` group are used as the default for all models.

 ## Hints

-The ViewHints.children and theViewHints.inline_booleans methods have been moved in the model, but they are used in the exactly same way they were used before.
+The ViewHints.children and theViewHints.inline_booleans methods have been moved into the model, but they are used in the exactly same way they were used before.

 The view_hints are now a subclass of Hobo::Model::ViewHints instead of Hobo::ViewHints.
 You can access the view_hints class by accessing the Model.view_hints method, so for example User.view_hints.children will return the children of the User model.
-Same thing with parent, parent_defined, sortable? and paginate? which are the survived methods in the view hint class.
+The same applies to the parent, parent_defined, sortable? and paginate? methods which remain in the view hint class.

 If for any reason you want to use viwhints in the traditional way, or if you want to use old view hint files, you must either change the base class for each file to Hobo::Model::ViewHints, OR you can also add Hobo::ViewHints = Hobo::Model::ViewHints in any initializer file or appended to application.rb without the need to change the base class.

 ## Deprecated methods